 Taking this analysis one step further, we used our reconstruction to probe acetate assimilation, a pathway in M. maripaludis that can enhance growth but cannot replace H2 and CO2 as an energy source (65).
 This contrasts the situation in methylotrophic methanogens such as Methanosarcina barkeri that can subsist using solely the aceticlastic pathway (66).
 It is unknown why M. maripaludis cannot grow on acetate alone, and our reconstruction did not reveal any strictly stoichiometric obstacle to growth.
 However, much like the pathway in M. barkeri, an aceticlastic pathway in M. maripaludis would require energy-converting hydrogenases (Eha and Ehb) to produce H2 using reduced ferredoxin, pumping out sodium ions, and thrusting this reaction into a central stoichiometric role rather than an anaplerotic one.
 When we simulated our model and allowed Eha/Ehb unlimited flux, we could predict aceticlastic growth with Eha/Ehb oxidizing approximately two moles of ferredoxin per mole of methane produced (Figure 4).
 We then constrained our model to enforce a solely anaplerotic or biosynthetic role of energy-converting hydrogenase by limiting flux through the Eha/Ehb reaction to 10% that of methane secretion rate.
 Doing so prevented our model from predicting growth from acetate alone, but did not restrict hydrogenotrophic growth or supplementary acetate uptake.
 This simulation supports the hypothesis that M. maripaludis cannot achieve aceticlastic growth because Eha or Ehb cannot assume a central role in methanogenesis.
 In keeping with these results, we have restricted flux through Eha/Ehb in our model to ≤ 10% of methane secretion as a default constraint.

-Improvements to other biochemical pathways
+Improvements to the reconstruction of other biochemical pathways

 A major part of our manual curation was adding biosynthetic pathways for the methanogenic coenzymes, sugars, and lipids.
 M. maripaludis utilizes a number of unusual coenzymes (methanofuran, H4MPT, coenzyme F420, coenzyme B, coenzyme M, coenzyme F430) as carbon and electron carriers during methanogenesis (67).
 It also contains recently characterized pathways for synthesizing a tetrasaccharide for N-linked glycosylation of archaellin (archeal flagellin) (68) and multiple forms of archaeol, an archaeal membrane ether lipid (69).
 None of these pathways were included in our draft reconstruction and few were completely present in the Model SEED database (70), thus the bulk of these reactions were added manually.
 These biosynthetic pathways, particularly for coenzymes, are required biomass components of M. maripaludis metabolism that set it apart from the vast majority of known biochemistry and are crucial for distinguishing our reconstruction from existing networks.